-A high dose of a steroid medicine is given right before your transplant.
-It decreases your immune system's activity.
-It also reduces inflammation and prevents rejection.
-A high dose is usually continued for a few days after your surgery.
+You get a dose of a steroid medicine before your transplant.
+These medicines include prednisone and methylprednisolone.
+They make your immune system less active.
+They also reduce inflammation and prevent rejection of the organ.
+For the first few days after your transplant, you'll likely have a high dose.
 Then the dosage is slowly reduced to the lowest dose that helps prevent rejection.

 Taking steroid medicine for just a few days may cause short-term side effects.
 These include high blood pressure, weight gain, sleep problems, and anxiety.
 High doses can sometimes cause more severe side effects, such as extreme agitation, paranoia, psychosis, and hallucinations.

-Side effects include high blood pressure, too much potassium in the blood (hyperkalemia), and kidney problems.
+Calcineurin inhibitors block the message that causes rejection.
+Examples include tacrolimus and cyclosporine.
+You probably will always need to take these medicines.
+Side effects include high blood pressure, too much potassium in the blood, and kidney problems.
 These medicines can also cause nausea, vomiting, diarrhea, high cholesterol, tremors, and seizures.

-These medicines deplete the body's immune cells for a short time.
+Polyclonal antibodies deplete the body's immune cells for a short time.
+These medicines include antithymocyte globulin-equine and antithymocyte globulin-rabbit.
 They are used in the hours and days right after your organ transplant.
 They prevent your body from rejecting the donor organ.
 They may also be used again if your body starts to reject the donor organ.